swiss-avalanches/swiss-avalanches.github.io/extraction/index.md

 title: Data extraction
 ---

 An important part of this project was data extraction.
-The [Swiss Institude of Snow and Avalanches](https://www.slf.ch/) kept a very good record of all the published avalanche/weather bulletins.
-Most of it were shared by paper 15 years ago and we decided to digitalize it make our analysis/vizualisation possible.
-The following article goes through our extraction procedure.
-You can browse through the results in [EXPLORE](https://swiss-avalanches.github.io/explore/).
+The [Swiss Institude of Snow and Avalanches](https://www.slf.ch/) kept a very good record of all the published avalanche and weather reports.
+Most of it were shared on paper (`pdf` or `gif`) 15 years ago and we decided to extract the information out of it to make our analysis/vizualisation possible.
+The following article goes through our extraction procedure, you can browse through the results in [EXPLORE](https://swiss-avalanches.github.io/explore/).

 ## 1. Data scraping